nickagardner/Gym-Tracker/README.md

 # TODO

-- Incorporate simple machine learning element to predict future occupancy based on historical data and current trends.
-Waiting for a sufficiently large dataset for this.
+- Add capability to expand historical data tracking past the size of one document (which is approximately 850 days worth)